R. Kelly’s Alleged Sexual Misconduct: A Complete Timeline

 June 2002: Kelly is arrested and indicted on child porn charges for second tape provided to DeRogatis.

 Four months after DeRogatis reported on the Chicago Police Department’s investigation into the second sex tape, the singer was charged with 21 counts of manufacturing child pornography.
 He was arrested in Florida, where he was hit with 12 more child porn charges based on photos police allegedly found, which also showed him having sex with an apparently underage girl.
-(These Florida charges were eventually dropped after a judge ruled that the photos were obtained without probably cause for a search warrant.
+(These Florida charges were eventually dropped after a judge ruled that the photos were obtained without probable cause for a search warrant.
 Seven of the Chicago charges were also eventually dropped.)

 Kelly pled not guilty and posted bail for the Chicago charges several days later.